 Use Bookaway to find the best deals on transport – buses, planes, trains, and ferries.
 It’ll save you a load of time when organising transport and you’ll probably nab an EPIC DISCOUNT too!

 Book your transport on Bookaway NOW.
 Get the best price for the best ride… then use those savings to buy the best feed in town!Book Your Transport Here!

 Onwards travel from Ecuador

 So you are continuing your South American odyssey after backpacking Ecuador eh?
 You have several options.
-If you plan to head to Colombia next, then it is pretty straight forward. he easiest option from the highlands would be to catch a long-distance bus from Quito to Bogota, but these buses can be quite expensive.
+If you plan to go backpacking in Colombia next, then it is pretty straight forward.
+The easiest option from the highlands would be to catch a long-distance bus from Quito to Bogota, but these buses can be quite expensive.